wp-plugins/cr-post2pingfm/readme.txt

 == Screenshots ==

-1. This is where you fill in the Application Key
+1. This is where you fill in the Application Key.
+Image courtesy of http://www.dragonblogger.com/
+2. This is where you set custome ping message.
+It's on post creation page.